awesome-print/awesome_print/README.md

     :multiline  => true,   # Display in multiple lines.
     :plain      => false,  # Use colors.
     :sort_keys  => false,  # Do not sort hash keys.
-    :limited    => false,  # Limit large output.
+    :limit      => false,  # Limit large output.
 Set to a boolean or integer.
     :color => {
       :array      => :white,
       :bignum     => :blue,